apzsfo/Text-based-Tetris/README.md

 # Text-based-Tetris

-Wrote a multi-class C++ program using recursion, inheritance, and the standard template library that implements a version of the classic tetris game with special pieces.
+Built multi-class C++ version of Tetris with custom pieces, using recursion, inheritance, and Standard Template Library.